mpenning/pmlib/README.md

 # Usage

-Assume you want to create three tasks, two of which depend on the first:
+Assume you want to create nine tasks, eight of which are dependencies of the first task:

 ```python
 from pmlib.task import OwnedTask